4neesh/DevBlog/src/blogInProgress/099_learningAngular3.md

 reactive form pointers

 1. use [formGroup]="x" in the form DOM element to link the form with the ts code
-2. use formControlName on each input field.
+2. use formControlName on each input field to map the form in html to component ts
 3. use [disabled]="!v.valid" on the submit button to check form is valid.

 </p>